thenomadlad/adityadharacom/src/content/blog/hotw-002-server-driven-mui.md

 heroImage: "/blog/hotw-002-server-driven-mui/nice-table-component-demo.png"
 ---

-# Hack of the week - Server Driven MUI

 I became curious about server-driven UI patterns as a way to improve the iteration cycles of app developers.
 They're most popularly seen in iOS or android apps - if the app is not at all server driven, a new feature or A/B test needs a new app version which includes a lengthy deployment process and a potentially disruptive upgrade workflow for customers